kruschid/typesafe-routes/examples/angular-router/README.md

-# Type-safe Routes in Angular
+# Eliminate Runtime Errors with Type-safe Routes in Angular

 Refactoring an Angular application can be a double-edged sword.
 On one hand, it allows you to improve the maintainability and scalability of your codebase.
 On the other hand, it can lead to broken routes if you haven't taken the necessary precautions to protect your features against unintended changes.
 Writing extensive tests or implementing a solid typing concept for routes can help mitigate this risk, but these approaches can be time-consuming and may not always be feasible.
 In this article, we'll explore a more efficient solution that automatically detects broken routes in compile-time, without requiring manual test efforts or the need to write custom type annotations.
 We'll demonstrate this approach by implementing a sample Angular application with nested components and using the `typesafe-routes` library to improve developer experience and facilitate parameter parsing.